 Anandamide is also known as N-arachidonoylethanolamine or AEA, and is an endogenous analogue of tetrahydrocannabinol, or THC.
 Anandamide has an effect on both the CB1 and CB2 receptors; with the CB1 receptors more affected in the central nervous system and the CB2 receptors more affected in the periphery.

 The discovery of anandamide, the body’s very own endogenous cannabinoid, is all thanks to cannabis research that took place as early as the 1960s.
 It has been coined “the bliss molecule”, for the role that it plays in mood, appetite, sleep and even forgetfulness.
-Its uncanny molecular resemblance to THC makes it a point of interest to many scientists and researchers, as it may help us understand the how cannabis can be beneficial for the human body.
+Its uncanny molecular resemblance to THC makes it a point of interest to many scientists and researchers, as it may help us understand how cannabis can be beneficial for the human body.

 Chemical properties of the anandamide molecule